zulip/zulip-mobile/docs/howto/windows.md

    For now, just follow the four steps under **Android development environment**; we'll be installing (most of) the other requirements in other ways.
-(You may still want to leave the tab open, though; as this document will be referenced later.)
+(You may still want to leave the tab open, though, as this document will be referenced later.)

    You can optionally use Chocolatey in step 1, in place of manually downloading and executing an installer:

    `choco install -y AndroidStudio`

 5. Go to the Windows Store and type the name of the Linux distro you would like to use with WSL.
 These instructions have been tested to